PowerShell/Community-Blog/Posts/2021/09/tfl-profile.md

 Why so many, you might ask.
 Because having these four profile files allows you numerous deployment opportunities.
 You could, for example, have one profile that defines corporate aliases or standard PS drives for every PowerShell host and user on a machine.
-You could have 'this host' profiles that define host-specific customizations which could differ depending on the PowerShell host.
+You could have 'this host' profiles that define host-specific customizations that could differ depending on the PowerShell host.
-For example, in my profile file for VS code, I use ``Set-PSReadLineOption`` to set token colours depending on which color theme I am using.
+For example, in my profile file for VS code, I use `Set-PSReadLineOption` to set token colours depending on which color theme I am using.
 Like so many things in PowerShell, the PowerShell team engineered profiles for every scenario you might come across in deploying PowerShell and PowerShell hosts.

 In practice, the "this host, this user" profile is the one you most commonly use, but having all four allows considerable deployment flexibility.